 That would have been quick, and we would have saved the money.

-You could have bought some masks and gowns, etc.
+You could have bought some masks and gowns, et cetera.

 It is a taxpayer disaster in New York.

-You know, 15 million goes to a film hub in Syracuse, sold for one dollar, along with 90 million for a light bulb factory.
+You know, 15 million goes to a film hub in Syracuse, sold for $1, along with $90 million for a light bulb factory.

-Uh, then the 750 million dollars he spent on a solar plant that promised 3,000 jobs, but guess what?
+Then the $750 million he spent on a solar plant that promised 3,000 jobs.

-Just like they built a nuclear facility out on Long Island, and that went well, not under his watch, but even that got shut down.
+It now got mothballed, just like they built a nuclear facility out in Long Island, and that went, well, not under his watch, but even that got shut down.

-And it's the same with with his counterpart, the New York City mayor, Comrade de Blasio.
+And it's the same with his counterpart, the New York City mayor, Comrade de Blasio.

-How many masks, how many gowns, how many ventilators, how much how much money could have been spent preparing New York for what would ultimately probably unfortunately be the inevitable, which is either a terrorist attack or some type of pandemic.
+Just take this one example: how many masks, how many gowns, how many ventilators, how much money could have been spent preparing New York for what would ultimately probably, unfortunately, be the inevitable, which is either a terrorist attack or some type of pandemic.

-This guy spent 750 million dollars on a solar panel factory, eventually was taken over by Elon Musk of Tesla, uh Solar City River Bend was supposed to be the largest manufacturing facility in North America.
+Solar City Riverbend was supposed to be the largest manufacturing facility in North America.

 They promised thousands of people jobs.

-They said they would attract billions in new investment.
+They said they would attract billions of new investment.

 Tesla ends up closing this place after they took it over, and all of that money thrown down the drain.